clsavino/Node-Server/README.md

 * One server - firstServer.js
 * Two servers - twoServers.js
 * Serving HTML to a path - portfolioServer.js
+* Post to Server - postMethod.js and Postmaster chrome extension
 * Process 6 requests and serve the pages along with their CSS and Image files - server6paths.js

 ##### Screenshots for server6paths.js